kenzaxtazi/precip-prediction/README.md

 # Precipitation prediction

 Application of probabilistic machine learning methods to predicting local precipitation over the Upper Indus Basin (Himalayas).

-The scripts use ERA5 re-analysis data (see <https://cds.climate.copernicus.eu>).
-You will need to create an account and a credentials file to use the API included in the code (see <https://cds.climate.copernicus.eu/api-how-to>).
+## analysis

+Functions to analyse data including:

+- clustering
+- correlation
+- principal component analysis
+- probability distribution functions
+- timeseries

+## gp

+Functions to train and evaluate GPs using GPflow for precicting precipitation from other ERA5 climatic variables.

+## load

+Functions to load data and format data.
+The source of the different datasets used can be found in the submodule files.
 Please get in touch for the basin masks and shapefiles.

+## maps

+Functions to plot maps data and study areas.

+## mfdgp

+Functions to train and evalute Multi-Fidelity Deep Gaussian Processes using GPy and emukit.